lmccalman/dotfiles/README.md

 # dotfiles
 Current dotfiles on my linux machines

-I use adwaita.
+I use adapta.
-Font for desktop is cantarell.
+Font for desktop is roboto.
 Breeze snow cursor theme from KDE

 clight with geoclue2 for brightness of screen